OSGeo/gdal/doc/source/user/ogr_sql_dialect.rst

 SPECIAL FIELDS
 --------------

-The OGR SQL query processor treats some of the attributes of the features as built-in special fields can be used in the SQL statements likewise the other fields.
-These fields can be placed in the select list, the WHERE clause and the ORDER BY clause respectively.
-The special field will not be included in the result by default but it may be explicitly included by adding it to the select list.
+The OGR SQL query processor treats some attributes of the features as built-in special fields which can be used in SQL statements alongside the other fields.
+These fields can be placed in the SELECT list, the WHERE clause and the ORDER BY clause respectively.
+Special fields will not be included in the result by default but they may be explicitly included by adding them to the SELECT list.
-When accessing the field values the special fields will take precedence over the other fields with the same names in the data source.
+When accessing field values, the special fields will take precedence over other fields in the data source with the same names.

 FID
 +++